 - 5. Click OK. - 6.
 In the Directory Manager tree pane, click the newly created Import Set.
 It opens in the right pane with the General tab selected.
 The name you typed appears in the Name box.

-Note If you are using a secure LDAP proxy, supply its information on the LDAP Server tab, rather than the LDAP server's information.
+LDAP Import Set Unconfigured or with Synch Error Note If you are using a secure LDAP proxy, supply its information on the LDAP Server tab, rather than the LDAP server's information.

 7. Click the LDAP Server tab.